upb-lea/transistordatabase/sphinx/usage.rst

     transistor_loaded = load({'name': 'CREE_C3M0016120K'})
     transistor_loaded.export_json()

-You can upload this file to the `transistor database file exchange <https://github.com/upb-lea/transistordatabase_File_Exchange>`_ git repository by generating a pull request.
+You can upload this file to the `transistor database file exchange git repository <https://github.com/upb-lea/transistordatabase_File_Exchange>`_  by generating a pull request.

+if you don't want to create a github account, you can also send the .json file to this `email address <mailto:tdb@lea.upb.de>.`_.

 Usage of Transistor.wp. in your programs
 *********************************************